Transfer Student Housing: Frequently Asked Questions

 Housing Application.
 Roommate requests must be mutual in order to be honored.

-The Accommodations Office tries to place requested roommates together, but
+We try to place requested roommates together, but

 this may not be possible due to limited space availability.